-Although a typical consultation will last up to about an hour, while the therapist gets to know more about you and your dog, and your dog can get accustomed to and relaxed with the therapist, the actual hands-on part of the session will usually last no more than about 20 minutes.
+Although a typical consultation will last up to about an hour, while the practitioner gets to know more about you and your dog, and your dog can get accustomed to and relaxed with the practitioner, the actual hands-on part of the session will usually last no more than about 20 minutes.
 Over the following 3-4 days the dog may experience reactions as its body continues to assimilate the effects of the Canine Bowen Technique moves and realigns/rebalances itself.
-This healing process continues for about 7 days until treatment is continued.
-The average number of treatments required to obtain noticeable change is one or two.
+The average number of sessions required to obtain noticeable change is one or two.

-During the treatment session, there are short intervals - determined either by the dog or by the therapist - which allow the dog to absorb the information given by the gentle moves, and allow fine adjustments to take place within its body.
-Dogs are much more in tune with their bodies than humans, and generally know for themselves when to “take a break”, and when to come back for more.
+During the session, there are short intervals - determined either by the dog or by the practitioner - which allow the dog to absorb the information given by the gentle moves, and allow fine adjustments to take place within its body.
+We believe dogs are much more in tune with their bodies than humans, and generally know for themselves when to “take a break”, and when to come back for more.
 Often, after just a few moves, they will wander off and just stare blankly into space, or go somewhere for a short lie-down.

 Why Use Canine Bowen Technique ?

-Canine Bowen Technique aims to promote and support the body’s own powers of self-healing and as a result may be very useful for dogs with problems in the following areas :
+Canine Bowen Technique aims to promote and support the body’s own powers of relaxation and self-healing, and as a result may be very useful for dogs with problems in the following areas :

 • Acute injury eg sprains and strains.